BC PNP Editorial Team

 Why It's a Game Changer

 If one partner studies or works in a high-skilled job, the other partner gets an "Open" work permit to work anywhere.
 This doubles your family's income potential and safety net.
+Read our spouse and family guide for the complete strategy.

 Eligibility for Spouses of Workers